feerzlay/react-use-resource/README.md

 }
 ```

-The `useResource` hook takes a resource id, a promise returning function and a dependency list and returns a resource for a provided function.
+The `useResource` hook takes a resource id, a promise returning function and a dependency list (which works simmilar to `useEffect` hook) and returns a resource for a provided function.
+Returned resource has `read` and `refresh` methods.

 ```tsx
 import { useResource } from 'react-use-resource';